Laws regarding religious activities in China: 1982 Constitution

-According to the Chinese constitution, the People's Republic of China is under the leadership of the Chinese Communist Party (CCP).
+According to the current 1982 state constitution, the People's Republic of China is led by the Chinese Communist Party (CCP).
 Article 36 of the Chinese Constitution explicitly deals with religious affairs.
 It states:

 Citizens of the People's Republic of China enjoy freedom of religious belief.
 No state organ, public organization or individual may compel citizens to believe in, or not to believe in, any religion; nor may they discriminate against citizens who believe in, or do not believe in, any religion.
 The state protects normal religious activities.
 No one may make use of religion to engage in activities that disrupt public order, impair the health of citizens or interfere with the educational system of the state.
 Religious bodies and religious affairs are not subject to any foreign domination.

 The 1978 Constitution had a shorter provision on religion, stating, "[C]itizens enjoy freedom to believe in religion and freedom not to believe in religion and to propagate atheism."

 Banning discrimination against religious citizens in China is usually not interpreted to mean that positions in the government or military are equally open to believers in religions.
 CCP membership is often a prerequisite for many government or military positions.
 The CCP prohibits its members from holding religious beliefs and mandates the expulsion of violators.

 "Normal religious activities" is interpreted by the authorities to mean religious activities carried out by religious bodies that have official government approval.
-Religions that are not permitted to exist in China, like the Falun Gong or Jehovah's witnesses, are not protected by the constitution.
+Religions that are not permitted to exist in China, like the Falun Gong or Jehovah's Witnesses, are not protected by the constitution.
 Religious groups that are not registered by the government, like Catholics who are part of an underground church or Protestant house churches, are not protected by the constitution.
 Furthermore, religious activities by approved groups that do not conform to the many regulations governing religion in China are also not protected by the constitution.